JENebel/Cadabra/README.md

 Precompiled binaries are provided under [releases](https://github.com/JENebel/Cadabra/releases).
 The BMI2 versions are prefferable, but may not be supported on older machines.
 -->

 For the best results, compile it yourself.
 Make sure rust and cargo are installed first.
-Then clone the repositiory and simply run the following in the cloned folder
+Then download and unzip the source code from [releases](https://github.com/JENebel/Cadabra/releases), and simply run the following command in the folder

     cargo build --release